 The Defra Local Action Pilot Project and BOUNTY tool led by the West Country Rivers Trust have recently been developed for Greater Manchester, focusing on ward level data within the M60 boundary to identify opportunities for ecosystem services.

 Ecosystem Services and Natural Capital Opportunity Assessment

-TEP and VIVID Economics have been appointed to assess the ecosystem services flowing from the rivers in the Irwell Management Catchment and provide the evidence base to promote investment and delivery of opportunities to protect and enhance its natural capital.
+TEP and VIVID Economics assessed the ecosystem services flowing from the rivers in the Irwell Management Catchment and provided the evidence base to promote investment and delivery of opportunities to protect and enhance its natural capital.